ageapps/GoogleMapExamples/README.md

 # GoogleMapExamples
-Using [Google Maps API Demos] project, here there are more examples using [Google Maps API v2].
+Extending [Google Maps API Demos] project, here there are more examples using [Google Maps API v2].

 ### New Examples